 - What file you downloaded, and whether you downloaded all of it or just a little bit.

+We use this data for our own analysis, and to help our podcasters understand the consumption of their podcasts.
 We do not get any personally-identifiable information from your download: we don’t know who you are.
-Your household, school or employer will use the same IP address for everyone, and these often change, so you can’t work out someone’s name or address just from an IP address.
-We do not combine any information from our download servers with any access data from our website or any other source – with two exceptions: like every other podcast host, a) we use a geo-database to turn your IP address into a rough location (down to a city level); and b) we compare your IP address with a blocklist to work out if you are an automated download from a server that we should ignore.
+We can’t work out your name or address just from an IP address.
+We do not combine any information from our download servers with any access data from our website or any other source – with two exceptions: like every other podcast hosting platform, a) we use a geo-database to turn your IP address into a rough location (down to a city level); and b) we compare your IP address with a blocklist to work out if you are an automated download from a server that we should ignore.